 As can be seen from the figure, in the third scenario, the water stress is expected to decrease from 115% to 90% in 4.5 climate sub-scenarios.
 This decrease is mainly due to the gradual reduction of water abstraction from rivers.
 4.5 Even if the natural water supply for climate sub-scenario is reduced, a gradual reduction in water losses will not only prevent the negative effects of climate change, but also help reduce water stress by more than 20 percent.
-In other words, water conservation will not only prevent the negative effects of climate sub-scenario are effects of climate change in the future, but will also provide renewable water sources with better environmental flow.
+In other words, water conservation will not only prevent the negative effects of climate sub-scenario from rivers.